MeetMangrove/playbook/the_rules.md

 The investments in the different Mangrove projects have to be determined between the different project leaders and go through the conflict resolution system if needed [see link].

 A treasurer has to be elected every 3 months and is hold responsible of the financial flows.
-He has to regularly check the #finance channel in order to register the cashflows on his favorite accounting system and publicly communicate the balances every 2 weeks, the debts of Mangrove towards its member, and the repartition of the refunds.
+He has to regularly check the #finance channel in order to register the cashflows on his favorite accounting system and publicly communicate the balances every 2 weeks, the debts of Mangrove towards its members, and the distribution of the refunds.